How to watch Hijack on Apple TV+ for free

 Told in (basically) real-time over the course of seven episodes, Elba’s character uses his smarts assessing high-stake mergers and acquisitions to try and take control of the situation unravelling on flight KA29.
 “I’m used to being cast as a big man,” Elba told The Independent.
 “In this situation, Sam is vulnerable.
 He isn’t there to fight.”

-Starring alongside Elba is the Emmy award-winning actor Archie Panjabi, who plays the counter-terrorism agent Zarah on the ground; Christine Adams (Batman Begins) as Nelson’s ex-wife; Neil Maskell (Peaky Blinders) as one of the terrorists, and more.
+Starring alongside Elba is the Emmy award-winning actor Archie Panjabi, who plays the counter-terrorism agent Zarah on the ground; Christine Adams (Batman Begins) as Nelson’s ex-wife Marsha; Neil Maskell (Peaky Blinders) as one of the terrorists, and more.

 The big question is: will Sam be able to negotiate the plane home safely, and will the counter-terrorism agents on the ground figure out what is going on?
 Hijack started streaming on Apple TV+ on Wednesday 28 June, with subsequent episodes airing weekly.
 Here’s how you can watch Hijack for free.

 Hijack is an Apple TV+ exclusive, so you’ll need to subscribe to the streaming service to watch Idris Elba’s latest series.
-But the streaming service currently has a seven-day free trial, so you can watch it all for free once the series finishes airing.
+But the streaming service currently has a seven-day free trial, so you can watch it all for free.
 Once your trial ends, you’ll pay £6.99 a month.

 By signing up for Apple TV+’s seven-day free trial, you will gain access to the streaming service’s entire back catalogue, including Ted Lasso, Silo, Severance, Tom holland’s The Crowded Room and more.
-We’ve also written a cheat sheet to making the most of your Apple TV+ free trial once you sign up.
+We’ve also written a cheat sheet to making the most of your Apple TV+ free trial once you sign up, including how to extend it beyond a week.

 Watch Hijack with a seven-day free trial of Apple TV+